Kaixhin/rlenvs/README.md

 The following are optional parts of the API.

+### env:training()

+Changes settings for a "training mode", analogous to neural network modules.

+### env:evaluate()

+Changes settings for an "evaluation mode", analogous to neural network modules.

 ### displaySpec = env:getDisplaySpec()

 Returns an RGB display specification, with the same structure as used for state specifications.
 Hence of the form `{<int/real>, {3, <height>, <width>}, {<range>}}`.